-NOTE: Hours for Westside Village Magnet at Kingston School, Marshall High School, Skyline High School and Realms High School will be finalized later this spring.
-Hours at Three Rivers School will remain the same as in 2018-19.
+*Note: Individual schools may have slightly adjusted start and release times and will contact families with information.
+Hours for Westside Village Magnet at Kingston School and Three Rivers School will remain the same as in 2018-19.

 A substantial body of research shows that teenagers would biologically benefit from later start times.
 Our secondary school students currently begin as early as 7:30 a.m., which the American Academy of Pediatrics (AAP) says is too early.

 The AAP says shifting back middle and high school schedules is “an effective countermeasure to chronic sleep loss and has a wide range of potential benefits to students with regard to physical and mental health, safety, and academic achievement.”